Liberty, God’s Gift to Mankind

 Every sane man recognises that unlimited liberty is anarchy, or rather is nonentity.
 The civic idea of liberty is to give the citizen a province of liberty; a limitation within which a citizen is a king. ("The Story of the Family" The Superstition of Divorce")

-This means if we did not have traffic lights for example, there would be chaos in the streets.
-Traffic lights are a law, and if broken, there are consequences.
-Our society, specifically our government, has a responsibility to protect its people.
-Just laws are created not to destroy our liberty, but are created to protect our liberty and to guard it.
+This means, if we did not have traffic lights for example, there would be chaos in the streets.
+Traffic lights are a law, and if broken, there are consequences, such as death.
+Our government has a responsibility to protect the people.
+Just laws are created not to destroy our liberty, but are created to protect our liberty, and to guard it.